 Q) Are there any types of unconventional putters?

-- A) Yes.
+A) Yes.
 Belly putters are the most common type of unconventional putter design.
-It takes a very niche approach to putt using the belly putters, but can be effective if learned properly.
+It takes a very niche approach to putt using longer length putters, but they can be effective if learned properly.

 Q) Does my putting stroke affect what I should buy?

-- A) Yes.
+A) Yes.
 The way in which you swing will determine what you should look for when making this purchase.

 Q) What is the best putter for a high handicapper?

 Alignment is a large factor in being able to hit the ball more consistently.
-A mallet will also provide more consistency in distance control and will allow the player to get a consistent feel on the green.
+A mallet might also provide more consistency in distance control and will allow the player to get a consistent feel on the green.

 Q) What is the best putter for a mid handicapper?

 Some players prefer a mallet, some prefer a blade putter, it comes down to how the players want the ball to come off of the face.
 It is important for a mid handicapper to understand their putting stroke in order to find the right to fit their game.

 Q) What type of grip should I have?

-- A) Putter grips and the grip size a golfer uses is 100% dependent on personal preference.
+A) Putter grips and the grip size a golfer uses are 100% dependent on personal preference.
 Some players like a smaller grip to counterbalance the head weight, others like a bigger grip to aid in their alignment.